 - Falling into the Cockpit: Tim Tebow gets dumped into his first Argonauts game with only a few minutes to spare.
 He's forced to learn the game as he's playing it.

-- First-Episode Spoiler: In the first chapter, Tebow's touchdown sends the game into bound-for-street play, in which the teams leave the stadium, everything is inbounds, and the Argos just continue the drive as far as they can.
+- First-Episode Twist: In the first chapter, Tebow's touchdown sends the game into bound-for-street play, in which the teams leave the stadium, everything is inbounds, and the Argos just continue the drive as far as they can.
 That cross-country drive takes up the rest of the story.

 Troy: Cherish this, Tim.
 I have been in the dark, chasing you for years.
 But even before I left, things were changing.
 When we get back home, I fear that American football will have become something neither of us will recognize.